atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 the Rug is to only work with projects that follow Maven conventions.

-While a Rug `.rug` file can contain many different editors, reviewers, executors and predicates the Rug runtime enforces that the first Rug definition in a `.rug` file should match the name of the file itself.
+While a Rug `.rug` file can contain many different editors, reviewers, executors and predicates, the Rug runtime enforces that the first Rug definition in a `.rug` file should match the name of the file itself.
 Therefore Rug files should be formatted using UpperCamelCase to match the name of the first Rug definition in the file.